brabster/talk-ml-intro/content/3-example.md

 ---

-## Enter Machine Learning
+## Machine Learning Workflow

 <img src="images/ml-flow.png" width="100%"/>

 Note:
 - Examples are xs and ys that we already have
 - Model is the `f` we learn